 If a [the] tree removal application is approved, a building permit is issued, an unauthorized tree removal occurs, or when a tree is removed from a public right-of-way in conjunction with a private development, one or more healthy replacement trees must be planted in accordance with the following requirements.

 (1) Quantity.
-Except as provided in this section, the total caliper of replacement trees for protected trees must equal the total caliper of the protected trees removed or seriously injured as determined below:
+The total caliper of replacement trees for protected trees must equal or exceed the total caliper of the protected trees removed or seriously injured.